cefsharp/CefSharp/README.md

 # Documentation, Contact etc.

 Apart from code samples mentioned above work-in-progress documentation can be found [in the wiki](https://github.com/cefsharp/CefSharp/wiki).
-If something is missing/incomplete, please don't hesitate to ask on [StackOverflow](http://stackoverflow.com/questions/tagged/cefsharp) or in the [CefSharp Google Group](https://groups.google.com/forum/#!forum/cefsharp).
+If something is missing/incomplete, please don't hesitate to ask on the [CefSharp Google Group](https://groups.google.com/forum/#!forum/cefsharp).
 You might also find help by searching the archive to that same Google Group for previous questions.

 # NuGet Packages